hbc/dc_2016_04/lessons/02_the_filesystem.md

 ****
 **Exercise**

+1. Change directories to your home directory, and list the contents of `dc_sample_data/sra_metadata/` without changing directories again.

-1. List the contents of the /bin directory.
+2. List the contents of the /bin directory.
 Do you see anything familiar in there?
 How can you tell these are programs rather than plain files?

-2. Do each of the following using a single `ls` command without navigating to a different directory.
+3. Do each of the following using a single `ls` command without navigating to a different directory.

 	1. List all of the files in `/bin` that start with the letter 'c